How to get from Singapore to JB

 This option will work best for those travelling light and don’t mind trekking across the bridge.
 To start your journey, get off at Marsilling MRT station and follow the signs towards Woodlands Checkpoint.
 The 40-minute walk is pretty easy and will help you prep your appetite for the mountain food at JB buffets you’ll devour on the other side of the border.

 – Upon arrival at JB –

 Once you’ve made it to JB Sentral, you can get a SIM card to let your folks back in SG know you’ve arrived safe and sound.

 These stands don’t open till 9am so you can hang around and take some “arrived in JB” selfies while waiting.

 The stalls we saw offered 3 different mobile service providers – Maxis, Celcom and Digi, which are among Malaysia’s main telcos.
-However, remember to double check on the prices as there are specific ones only for Malaysians, and others for non-Malaysians.
+However, remember to double-check the prices as there are specific ones only for Malaysians and others for non-Malaysians.

 You can also hit up the nearby money changer shops to exchange for Malaysian Ringgit.
 We came across one that’s next to a SIM card store, and the exchange rate was similar to the ones we checked in Singapore – S$1 to ~RM3.1.